Tomato Frog Care Sheet

 Tomato Frog Housing

 A 10-gallon aquarium can house two adult tomato frogs, but a larger terrarium is advisable to allow the frogs room to explore and distance themselves from each other if desired.
-Half-branch log tunnels, often for sale in pet stores, will provide a good hiding spot.
+Half-branch log tunnels, such as the Zoo Med Habba Hut, will provide a good hiding spot.
 Plants such as Pothos (devil’s ivy) can be included, but tomato frogs burrow, which may disturb plants and hamper their growth.
-Plastic plants are a good alternative.
-A shallow water dish containing dechlorinated water should be provided.
+Plastic plants such as the Exo Terra Mandarin Plastic Silk Plant and Fluker's Pothos Repta-Vines are a good alternative.
+Overall, the Tomato Frog benefits from a variety of amphibian accessories in the habitat.
+A shallow water dish like the Flukers Corner Reptile Bowl, containing dechlorinated water should be provided, using products such as the Zoo Med Reptisafe Reptile Water Conditioner.

 Photo credit: Lana Langlois/Shutterstock